mertozer94/MergeFiles/README.md

 **Define the solution**

 The solution proposed here is to monitor all the data in the 'input' directory.
-If we add a new file in the input directory, then application will process immediately the new file, merge it with the previous processed result in streaming fashion and calculate count metrics.
+If we add a new file in the input directory, then application will process immediately the new file, merge it with the previous processed result in streaming fashion and calculate metrics.

 More on detail on the solution;

 *1. Merge files*

 Application is going to partition data by the first letter of elements in the input data.
-All files sharing the same letter will be in the same output partition.
+All elements sharing the same letter will be in the same output partition.
 In the output directory we will have as many subdirectories as the unique first letters in all elements in all files.
 This gives us the ability to apply custom metrics or ability to search in a more efficient way afterwards.